-The projected electric eligible spending budget for 2020 is approximately \$ 100.7 million (see Attachment 5, Table E-3).48 The total electric target incentive for 2020 is 5.0% of the proposed spending budget, or approximately \$5.0 million (see Attachment 5, Table E-9).49 The eligible spending budget includes the \$5.0M for Finance Costs which is transferred to the Rhode Island Infrastructure Bank for the Efficient Building Fund.
-The Company takes actions to help the deployment of EBF funds which have proven to deliver incremental benefits, see Attachment 2.
-Additionally, in accordance with the Amended Settlement Agreement in Docket Nos.
+For electric energy efficiency programs, the proposed target base-incentive rate in 2020 is equal to 5.5% of the eligible spending budget for 2020.
+The projected electric eligible spending budget for 2020 is approximately \$103.6 100.7 -million (see Attachment 5, Table E-3).
+The total electric target incentive for 2020 is 5.50% of the proposed spending budget, or approximately \$5.695.0 million (see Attachment 5, Table E-9).
+The eligible spending budget includes the \$5.0M for Finance Costs which is transferred to the Rhode Island Infrastructure Bank for the Efficient Building Fund.
+The Company takes actions to help the deployment of EBF funds which have proven to deliver incremental benefits, see Table XX in Attachment 2.
+Additionally, Hin accordance with the Amended Settlement Agreement in Docket Nos.
 4770 and 4780 filed with the PUC on August 10, 2018, the Company is not eligible to earn an energy efficiency incentive on its Energy Efficiency Demand Response Programs.
 To comply with this requirement, the Company excluded spending on Demand Response Programs from the eligible spending budget as shown in Table E-3.